 These are the results of a detailed elemental composition analysis of a sedimentary clay.
 The first column of numbers is ppm (parts per million), divide them by 10,000 to get percent.
 The Fe here, for example, is 50,868 or 5.1%.
 The second column is +/- error.
 Notice that this test does not detect boron or lithium, they require a different method.
 By contrast, the chemical analysis shown on the data sheet of a typical ceramic material shows only the principle ceramic oxides (less than a dozen), but all of these trace elements will still be present.

-In ceramics, raw material chemistry is expressed as analyses.
-This is in contrast to fired glaze chemistries which are expressed as formulas.
+In ceramics, raw material chemistry is expressed a chemical analyses.
+This is in contrast to fired glaze chemistries which are expressed as oxide formulas.

 What is clay?
-How is it different that regular dirt?
+How is it different than dirt?
 For ceramics, the answer lies on the microscopic level with the particle shape, size and how the surfaces interact with water.